Baker laments lack of blacks in MLB on Jackie Robinson Day - WHIZ News

 CC Sabathia and Harold Reynolds were among the former major leaguers reading excerpts from the book by Robinson’s daughter, Sharon, titled “Jackie Robinson: American Hero.”
 She appeared in video vignettes and there are virtual and printable educational activities.

 Chicago shortstop Tim Anderson spent time on a video call with 10 students who are in the White Sox Amateur City Elite program.
-The 26-year-old answered questions and talked about Robinson’s legacy, and the responsibility he feels to get more African Americans involved in the game.
+The reigning AL batting champion answered questions and talked about Robinson’s legacy, and the responsibility he feels to get more African Americans involved in the game.

-“There’s not really many black kids in the league,” Anderson said.
+“There’s not really many black kids in the league,” the 26-year-old said.
 “So, who’s going to motivate these kids?
 Who’s going to inspire them?
 That’s something I take pride in.
 I definitely always look forward to wearing No. 42.”

 The Seattle Mariners, who top current active major league rosters with nine African American players, hosted a roundtable discussion on YouTube to discuss Robinson’s contributions.
 It was led by Mariners broadcaster Dave Sims and included second basemen Dee Gordon and Shed Long, outfielder Mallex Smith and Reynolds, a former Mariner and current MLB Network broadcaster, and Bob Kendrick, president of the Negro Leagues Museum.